HELPFUL INFO FOR BUYERS

 Closing costs typically include: loan origination fee, how the lender gets paid, underwriting fee, processing fee, and appraisal.
 Underwriters, Processors and Appraisers work independently from the loan originator, your mortgage person.
 These costs are normally added or rolled into your loan.
 Added to the $160,000 in this example.

-Escrow costs at closing include prorated interest for day of closing until the end of that month.
+Escrow costsat closing include prorated interest for day of closing until the end of that month.
 Most title companies will then collect 3 to 4 months taxes also at closing to go into your escrow account.
 One year of Homeowners insurance will also be collected at closing.
 In Colorado water and sewer is also collected up front.
 Usually 2 to 3 months.
 You will have this escrow account as long as you own the home.
 When you sell or refinance this escrow account is closed and any reserves will be refunded.
-We often negotiate these costs to be paid by the seller in this market.

 Pre-Qualified means a lender asks what you make, what you owe and what assets (savings etc) you have to determine your debt to income ratios and can give you a general idea of what you are approved for.